DavyKn/bookstore/README.md

 ## Description

 > This is a project that will be displaying Books and adding the from an external API.
-At the moment this is the initial setup of the components, It doesnt have much styling as well as functionalities.
+At the moment this is the initial setup of the components, It doesnt have much styling as well as functionalities.I have started adding Redux so as to have a central place to manage my state of components.

 ## Here, are: